brunothelima/vue-forme/README.md

 # vue-forme
-A vue3 solution for forms via composable function and component combo, built with the new VCA
+A vue3 solution for form handling, built with vue3 composition api.

-Component/Composable function combo, for easy form handling in vuejs projects.
-This project is powered by the new vue componsition api, featured on vue3.

 ## Features:
-  - Fast form ui development via <forme /> component
+  - Fast form ui development via ```<forme />``` component
-  - Open composable funcions for your own custom form component
   - Sync/Async input event callback handling
   - Sync/Async data validation
+  - Open composable functions for custom form components

 ## Using the ```<forme />``` component:
   The easiest way of start with forme is by using its ```<forme />``` component.
 Symply import the component into your code and give it a :schema to work with.